stuartmarsden/ideaworks/INSTALL.md

 ## Python packages

 We use [virtualenv](http://virtualenv.readthedocs.org/en/latest/ "virtualenv") and pip to manage python project dependencies.

+To create a new virtualenv for ideaworks:

+    virtualenv ideaworks

+This creates a directory ideaworks wherever the command was run.
+We can activate is by

+    source ideaworks/bin/activate

 A requirements.txt file provided which lists the required packages.
 If you are connected to the Internet and have pip (and/or virtualenv) installed, you can just run: